-If the person hasn’t already done so, it is a good idea to make legal arrangements now to ensure their wishes are recorded.
-This can involve a number of legal documents.
+If the person with cancer hasn’t already done so, now is a good time to appoint a substitute decision-maker, make an advance care directive and prepare a will.
+These legal documents ensure that their wishes are recorded.

-Document appointing a substitute decision-maker
+Appointing a substitute decision-maker

-Advance care directive
+Making an advance care directive

 Preparing a will

-Many people want to make a will or update the one they have as their circumstances change.
+Many people want to make a will or update the one they have as their situation changes.
 Some carers choose to make or update their own will at the same time as the person with advanced cancer.
 This can help to make it feel like a normal, everyday process.

-Care at the end of life
+Caring at the end of life

-It can be confronting to talk about death and dying, but it is important to explore the options for where the person may die and to understand their wishes.
-Your wishes as the carer also need to be considered.
+It can be confronting to talk about death and dying, but it is important to discuss the options for where the person may die and to understand their wishes.
+As the carer, your wishes also need to be considered.

-Not everyone wants to die at home, and some people change their minds as their situation changes.
-Depending on the circumstances, a person can be cared for at the end of life by health professionals in a hospital, a palliative care unit (hospice), or a residential aged care facility.
-Some carers feel guilty about handing over the everyday care to somebody else, but it can allow you to spend more time just being together.
+Other options for end-of-life care include in a hospital, a palliative care unit (hospice) or a residential aged care facility.
+Some carers feel guilty about handing over the everyday care to others, but it can allow you to spend more time just being together.
 If you wish, you can assist the staff with physical duties.

 Ways to say goodbye

-You might not know what to say, or worry about saying the wrong thing.
+You might not know what to say or worry about saying the wrong thing.
 Ask the person if they would like to talk about how they are feeling.
 This can give you an idea of whether they are ready to talk about the situation – they may be avoiding the topic for fear of upsetting you.